 AGNES MCLAREN THESIS AWARD

-She was the first woman to graduate from the Faculty of Medicine in Montpellier in 1878.
-Agnès McLaren devoted her life to caring for disadvantaged women and those excluded from society.
-It is in her memory that the Agnès McLaren Association wishes to award a thesis prize.
+Agnès McLaren, who became the first woman to graduate with a medical degree from the Montpellier School of Medicine in 1878, dedicated her life to caring for women who were disadvantaged or marginalized by society.
+In her memory, the Agnès McLaren Association wishes to award a thesis prize.

 4000